 Hybrid cloud connects plant to cloud

-Most OT organizations use hybrid cloud: on-premises control with cloud analytics.
-VPN or Direct Connect bridges the two.
+OT organizations use hybrid cloud: on-premises control with cloud analytics.
+VPN or Direct Connect bridges the 2 environments.

-In IaaS, you configure the virtual network, subnets, and security groups.
+In IaaS, configure the virtual network, subnets, and security groups.
 In SaaS, the provider handles everything.

-Cloud deployment and service models define what you manage.
-The next page covers VPC architecture, the virtual network where you build subnets, route tables, and security controls.
+Cloud deployment and service models define the management boundary.
+The next page covers VPC architecture: the virtual network for subnets, route tables, and security controls.